straw-hat-team/adr/src/adrs/4761776210/README.md

 chosen design keeps the pointer an opaque string and moves the structure into audited tree operations.

-**Multiple placements per resource.** Rejected: placement exists to answer which policy chain governs a resource and where name resolution starts;
+**Multiple parents per resource.** Rejected: a position exists to answer which policy chain governs a resource and where name resolution starts;
 two parents give two ceilings and two shadowing orders with no defined winner.
 All three clouds are single-parent for the same reason (AIP-124: at most one canonical parent).
-The need to appear in several groupings is served by labels (unlimited), and cross-place access by shares; one placement for governance, many labels for queries.
+The need to appear in several groupings is served by labels (unlimited), and cross-node access by shares; one parent for governance, many labels for queries.

-**A container entity with fields.** Two drafts died under review:
+**A node entity with fields.** Two drafts died under review:
 `{ id, tenant, parentId?, kind, name }` (tenant is derivable, kind is an uninterpreted label, name is an API-surface slug) and then `{ id, parentId? }` (the parent is not a node property: commands that